How to prepare traditional German coleslaw with white cabbage and optional bacon (aka Weisskrautsalat).

 Coleslaw and cabbage salad literally mean the same thing with the former word being rooted in the Dutch koolsla, kool=cabbage and sla=salad.
 The German term Krautsalat shares the same structure, kraut=cabbage and salat=salad.
 Traditionally white cabbage is used, therefore the name Weisskrautsalat (weiss=white).
 Whichever name you prefer you’ll be referring to the same salad.

 In this classic German coleslaw recipe no mayo is used.
-Instead the bright flavors of apple cider or white wine vinegar are the accent.
+Instead the bright flavors of apple cider or white wine vinegar are the accent of the vinaigrette.
 Krautsalat is never offensively soured, rather the goal is to achieve a pleasant savory tartness.
 It does not typically include carrots but always includes caraway seeds.
 This traditional recipe calls for the making of a quick, flavorful pickling liquid in which the thinly sliced cabbage soaks for a short time before it is dressed an served.

-- White cabbage.
-You will need a small head of just over a pound or 2/3 of a medium sized head of cabbage to approximate the same weight.
+Cabbage.
+Use white cabbage or green cabbage.
+You will need a small head of just over a pound or 2/3 of a medium sized head to approximate the same weight.
 Always remove the tough, fibrous core at the base.

-- Caraway seeds.
+Caraway seeds.
 A staple seasoning in German cuisine, their unique fragrance goes so well with cabbage.
-You can substitute with celery seeds.
+You can substitute with spices like celery seeds.

-- Olive oil.
+Olive oil.
 Extra virgin works best as it brings about more flavor.
+Sunflower oil or rapeseed oil are other options.

-- Parsley (optional).
+Parsley (optional).
 Flat leaf (aka Italian) is the traditionally used herb to sprinkle over the dressed cabbage.
+You can use herbs like dill or scallions as well.

 How to Make Classic German Cabbage Salad